More about AWS EBS

 What Is EBS?

-Amazon Elastic Block Store (Amazon EBS) is a raw block-level storage service designed to be used with Amazon EC2 instances.
+Amazon Elastic Block Store (AWS EBS) is a raw block-level storage service designed to be used with Amazon EC2 instances.
 When mounted to Amazon EC2 instances, Amazon EBS volumes can be used like any other raw block device: they can be formatted with a specific file system, host operating systems and applications, and have snapshots or clones made from them.

 Every Amazon EBS volume that is provisioned will be automatically replicated to other storage devices in the same Availability Zone inside the AWS region to offer redundancy and high availability (guaranteed 99.999% by Amazon).
 AWS also offers seamless encryption of data at rest (both boot and data volumes) using Amazon-managed keys or keys customers create through Amazon Key Management Service (KMS).